JamperCin/FormsCreator/README.md

  new EngineBean(getActivity(), getFragmentManager()).Builder("forms.json", viewPager);
 ```

- **: If you have a textView which will display a text as a header, you can pass the textView before calling your Builder():**
+ **If you have a textView which will display a text as a header, you can pass the textView before calling your Builder()**
- In this case, in the json, define a **title** in the form header section
+ In this case, in the json, define a **title** in the form header section.
   ```
    CustomViewPager viewPager = view.findViewById(R.id.viewPager);
    TextView tvPageHeader = view.findViewById(R.id.header);